-Requirements for the Successful Completion of this Course
+Requirements for the successful completion of this course

-Successful completion of the requirements of this course is required in order to assist in completing the MRRs.
-Course requirements include:

-- Arriving on time for each day's training, - · Participating in all the modules identified in this syllabus, - Completing all the assigned tasks, and - Meeting or exceeding 80% on the IRR testing.
+Successful completion of the requirements of this course is required in order to assist in completing the medical record reviews.
+Course requirements include: a) log in on time for each day's training, b) participating in all the modules identified in this syllabus, c) completing all the assigned tasks, and d) meeting or exceeding 80% on the Inter Rater Reliability (IRR) testing.
 Due to the tight timelines involved with this project, make up sessions will not be offered.